FeatureKreachure/java-projects/bankApp/ReadMe.txt

 NB!!!
 NOT INCLUDED: datatype verification.
 Inputs in menu's should be single-digit int's (1, 2, 3, etc...)
-Program isn't made to handle invalid datatyles (eg: String when it expects an int)
+Program isn't made to handle invalid datatypes (eg: String when it expects an int)